Insomniac Games Officially Acquired By Sony

 Image Credit: Insomniac Games

 It’s funny; Sony is relatively inactive in terms of the acquisition game lately.
-While Microsoft picks up studio after studio, Sony is settled into their lineup.
+While, as we saw from Inside Xbox, Microsoft picks up studio after studio, Sony is settled into their lineup.
 The last time they acquired a studio was Sucker Punch Productions, makers of the upcoming Ghosts of Tsushima game.

 I’ve talked about it on Comic Years before; Sony is sort of at the top of its game and not looking to make drastic changes.
 Save an Xbox One game called Sunset Overdrive, Insomniac is pretty much already a Sony developer.
 It’s wonderful to know it is official, especially after years of their hard work turning into such memorable games.
 Spider-Man 2 has no official date for release, but with the new power behind them from Sony Interactive Entertainment, it’s sure to be even bigger and better than ever.